mfreiholz/mfreiholz.github.io/content/posts/make-a-class-thread-safe-cpp.md

 ## Single threaded, non-(b)locking

 First I will show the basic implementation from where we start.
-A simple Cache class, which is meant to be used from one thread and does not use any Mutex- or Spin-locks.
+A simple `Cache1` class, which is meant to be used from one thread and does not use any mutex- or spin-locks.

 ```cpp
 class Cache1